|Release State||General Availability|

 Connect using advanced options

-Power Query Desktop provides a set of advanced options that you can add to your query if needed.
+Power Query Desktop and Power Query Online provide a set of advanced options that you can add to your query if needed.

-The following table lists all of the advanced options you can set in Power Query Desktop.
+The following table lists all of the advanced options you can set in Power Query Desktop and Power Query Online.

 |Command timeout in minutes||If your connection lasts longer than 10 minutes (the default timeout), you can enter another value in minutes to keep the connection open longer.
 This option is only available in Power Query Desktop.|